-The 1100 participants currently include hedge funders, bankers, lawyers, top civil servants, entrepreneurs, technology and media leaders, and other industry experts.
-The Engaging Experience’s popularity has helped hundreds of people realise that using skills for charity is personally and professionally rewarding and can easily be achieved alongside a full-time career.
+Participants currently include hedge funders, bankers, lawyers, top civil servants, entrepreneurs, technology and media leaders, and other industry experts.
+Engaging Experience’s popularity has helped hundreds of people realise that using skills for charity is personally and professionally rewarding and can easily be achieved alongside a full-time career.

 All business professionals are invited to join and participation is free.
 There is also no charge for charities to use the service.
-For more information please contact Alison Marston, email@example.com
+For more information please contact email@example.com

 All recent requests for pro bono support from small charities and social enterprises are listed here.
 Information on how to get involved and who to contact can be found below

 Wessex Social Ventures (WSV) develops innovative ‘business in a box’ solutions for people living on under $2 a day.
 Its ‘business in a box’ products so far include solar powered lamps (replacing dangerous kerosene lamps that are usually used), composting latrines that create fertiliser, and sustainably produced sanitary towels (coupled with courses to overcome social stigma).
 WSV’s local entrepreneurs gain a livelihood for themselves while providing vital products and services to their communities, creating widespread impact.
 This exciting model of development uses business principles to create sustainable change.
 To date, WSV’s portfolio has already impacted over 25,000 individuals.